jonmarimba/CocoaREST/README.md

-	(b) Set its username and password, if your task requires authentication (c) Optionally, you can set your application's information (d) For more control, you can set the maximum tasks that can be run simultaneously

-	NOTE: All of these are @properties listed inside SDSocialNetworkManager.h
+	(b) Set its username and password, if your task requires authentication (c) Optionally, you can set your application's information (d) For more control, you can set the maximum tasks that can be run simultaneously (e) All of these are @properties listed inside SDSocialNetworkManager.h

 (2) Create an SDSocialNetworkTask (usually with +task)

 	(a) Set its service if necessary (defaults to Twitter.com for now) (b) Set the task type it should use
-	(c) Set any required properties for the specified task (ie. screenName, text, or statusID)

-	NOTE: Check SDSocialNetworkTask.h for a list of writable properties, and service/task types
+	(c) Set any required properties for the specified task (ie. screenName, text, or statusID) (d) Check SDSocialNetworkTask.h for a list of writable properties, and service/task types

 (3) Run the task via [manager runTask:task]